Fidelity National Information Services (NYSE:FIS) Releases Q2 2022 Earnings Guidance

 Fidelity National Information Services (NYSE:FIS – Get Rating) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $1.72-$1.75 for the period, compared to the consensus estimate of $1.75.
 The company issued revenue guidance of $3.65 billion-$3.69 billion, compared to the consensus revenue estimate of $3.69 billion.Fidelity National Information Services also updated its FY 2022 guidance to $7.25-$7.37 EPS.

-Fidelity National Information Services (NYSE:FIS – Get Rating) last posted its quarterly earnings results on Tuesday, May 3rd.
-The information technology services provider reported $1.47 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.46 by $0.01.
-The business had revenue of $3.49 billion during the quarter, compared to analyst estimates of $3.44 billion.
+Fidelity National Information Services (NYSE:FIS – Get Rating) last released its quarterly earnings data on Tuesday, May 3rd.
+The information technology services provider reported $1.47 EPS for the quarter, topping the consensus estimate of $1.46 by $0.01.
+The company had revenue of $3.49 billion for the quarter, compared to the consensus estimate of $3.44 billion.
 Fidelity National Information Services had a return on equity of 8.76% and a net margin of 6.43%.
-The business’s revenue was up 8.3% compared to the same quarter last year.
-During the same period in the prior year, the business earned $1.30 earnings per share.
-On average, analysts forecast that Fidelity National Information Services will post 7.32 EPS for the current year.
+Fidelity National Information Services’s quarterly revenue was up 8.3% on a year-over-year basis.
+During the same period last year, the business posted $1.30 EPS.
+As a group, equities analysts anticipate that Fidelity National Information Services will post 7.32 earnings per share for the current fiscal year.

-A number of research analysts recently commented on FIS shares.
-Deutsche Bank Aktiengesellschaft decreased their price objective on Fidelity National Information Services from $155.00 to $116.00 in a report on Wednesday, April 20th.
-Rosenblatt Securities decreased their price objective on Fidelity National Information Services from $129.00 to $120.00 and set a neutral rating on the stock in a report on Wednesday, February 16th.
-Morgan Stanley decreased their price objective on Fidelity National Information Services from $134.00 to $113.00 and set an equal weight rating on the stock in a report on Wednesday, February 16th.
-William Blair reiterated an outperform rating on shares of Fidelity National Information Services in a report on Tuesday, February 15th.
-Finally, StockNews.com started coverage on Fidelity National Information Services in a report on Thursday, March 31st.
-They issued a hold rating on the stock.
-Four investment analysts have rated the stock with a hold rating, eighteen have assigned a buy rating and one has issued a strong buy rating to the company.
-According to MarketBeat.com, the company presently has an average rating of Buy and a consensus price target of $137.36.
+FIS has been the topic of several research reports.
+StockNews.com assumed coverage on Fidelity National Information Services in a report on Thursday, March 31st.
+They set a hold rating on the stock.
+Stephens assumed coverage on Fidelity National Information Services in a research report on Wednesday, April 6th.
+They set an overweight rating and a $125.00 target price on the stock.
+Jefferies Financial Group dropped their target price on Fidelity National Information Services from $135.00 to $120.00 and set a buy rating on the stock in a research report on Wednesday, February 16th.
+William Blair reaffirmed an outperform rating on shares of Fidelity National Information Services in a research report on Tuesday, February 15th.
+Finally, Credit Suisse Group dropped their target price on Fidelity National Information Services from $140.00 to $135.00 and set an outperform rating on the stock in a research report on Wednesday, February 16th.
+Four analysts have rated the stock with a hold rating, eighteen have assigned a buy rating and one has issued a strong buy rating to the stock.
+According to MarketBeat.com, the stock currently has a consensus rating of Buy and an average price target of $137.36.

-Several hedge funds and other institutional investors have recently made changes to their positions in FIS.
-Brown Brothers Harriman & Co. increased its holdings in Fidelity National Information Services by 83.3% in the first quarter.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+Brown Brothers Harriman & Co. raised its stake in shares of Fidelity National Information Services by 83.3% during the 1st quarter.
 Brown Brothers Harriman & Co. now owns 286 shares of the information technology services provider’s stock valued at $29,000 after buying an additional 130 shares during the last quarter.
-Covestor Ltd increased its holdings in Fidelity National Information Services by 102.2% in the first quarter.
+Covestor Ltd raised its stake in shares of Fidelity National Information Services by 102.2% during the 1st quarter.
 Covestor Ltd now owns 641 shares of the information technology services provider’s stock valued at $64,000 after buying an additional 324 shares during the last quarter.
-NEXT Financial Group Inc increased its holdings in Fidelity National Information Services by 92.7% in the fourth quarter.
+NEXT Financial Group Inc raised its stake in shares of Fidelity National Information Services by 92.7% during the 4th quarter.
 NEXT Financial Group Inc now owns 1,143 shares of the information technology services provider’s stock valued at $125,000 after buying an additional 550 shares during the last quarter.
-Zullo Investment Group Inc. purchased a new position in Fidelity National Information Services in the fourth quarter valued at $126,000.
-Finally, Salem Investment Counselors Inc. increased its holdings in Fidelity National Information Services by 68.0% in the fourth quarter.
+Zullo Investment Group Inc. purchased a new position in shares of Fidelity National Information Services during the 4th quarter valued at about $126,000.
+Finally, Salem Investment Counselors Inc. raised its stake in shares of Fidelity National Information Services by 68.0% during the 4th quarter.
 Salem Investment Counselors Inc. now owns 1,260 shares of the information technology services provider’s stock valued at $138,000 after buying an additional 510 shares during the last quarter.
-Institutional investors and hedge funds own 89.51% of the company’s stock.
+89.51% of the stock is owned by institutional investors.

 Fidelity National Information Services Company Profile (Get Rating)